The computational complexity of knot genus in a fixed 3-manifold: Introduction

 Let $N(K)$ be a tubular neighbourhood of $K$ with interior $N^\circ(K)$.
 The reason why knots in rational homology 3-spheres seem to be so much more tractable than in general 3-manifolds is that, in this situation, there can be only one possible homology class in $H_2(M - N^\circ(K), \partial N(K))$, up to sign, for a compact oriented spanning surface.
 This suggests that knots in more complicated 3-manifolds $M$ might be difficult to analyse, since as soon as $b_1(M) \geq 1$, there may be infinitely many possibilities for the homology class of a spanning surface.
-However, the main result of this paper is that, provided we consider knots in a fixed 3-manifold $M$, then the problem of determining their genus lies in \textbf{NP}.
+However, the main result of this paper is that knot genus in a \emph{fixed closed orientable 3-manifold} lies in \textbf{co-NP}.
+In particular, although knot genus in 3-manifolds is $\textbf{NP}$-hard, our result implies that, conditional on $\textbf{NP} \neq \textbf{co-NP}$, this is not the case when the ambient closed orientable 3-manifold is fixed.

 In order to state this result more precisely, we need to explain how the knots $K$ in $M$ are presented.
 Any closed orientable 3-manifold is obtained by integral surgery on a framed link $L$ in the 3-sphere \cite{lickorish1962representation, wallace1960modifications}.
 When $M$ is closed, we fix such a surgery description of $M$, by fixing a diagram $D$ for $L$ where the framing of $L$ is diagrammatic framing and this specifies the surgery slopes.
 We specify knots $K$ in $M$ by giving a diagram for $K \cup L$ that contains $D$ as a sub-diagram.
 The \emph{total number of crossings} of $K$ is defined as the number of crossings in this diagram between $K$ and itself and between $K$ and $L$.